 - Long-term care facility: 25% of patients in the US die in nursing homes.
 Medicare recognizes that this can be the resident’s ‘home’ and that the patient’s ‘family’ frequently includes the nursing home staff.
 Hospice care under the MHB can be provided to residents in addition to usual care provided by the facility.
 Individual hospice programs must establish a contract with the facility to provide hospice care.
 The MHB does not pay for nursing home room and board charges.

 - Hospice inpatient unit: Dedicated units, either free-standing or within other facilities (such as nursing homes or hospitals) are available in some regions.
-Patient eligibility (e.g, whether or not a patient requires general inpatient care or not), permitted length-of-stay, and fees for room and board vary between facilities.
+Patient eligibility (e.g., whether a patient requires general inpatient care), permitted length-of-stay, and fees for room and board vary between facilities.

 - Hospital: When pain or other symptoms related to the terminal illness cannot be managed at home, the patient may be admitted to a hospital for more intensive management, still under the MHB.
-The inpatient facility must have a contract with the hospice program to provide this service.
+The hospital must have a contract with the hospice program to provide this service.

-- Respite Care: care in an inpatient setting (nursing home, hospice facility, or hospital) for up to 5 days to give caregivers a rest (~$164/day).
+- Respite Care: care in an inpatient setting (nursing home, hospice facility, or hospital) for up to 5 days to give caregivers a rest ($455/day).

-- General Inpatient Care: acute inpatient care (at a hospital or hospice facility) for conditions related to the terminal illness such as pain and symptom control, caregiver breakdown, or impending death that requires inpatient-level interventions (~$709/day).
+- General Inpatient Care (GIP): acute inpatient care (at a hospital or hospice facility-see Fast Fact #415 for further information) for conditions related to the terminal illness such as pain and symptom control, caregiver breakdown, or impending death that requires inpatient-level interventions ($1035/day).

-- Continuous Home Care: provides acute care at home with around-the-clock nursing for a crisis that might otherwise lead to inpatient care (~$930/day).
+- Continuous Home Care: provides acute care at home with around-the-clock nursing for a crisis that might otherwise lead to inpatient care ($1420/day)

 - von Gunten CF, et al. Coding and reimbursement mechanisms for physician services in hospice and palliative care.
 J Pall Med.
 2000; 3:157-164.